vrurg/vrurg.github.io/_arfb-publication/02-everything-is-an-object-mop.md

 meta-object.
 So, by using either of the terms I define the context in which the object is beign considered.

+**IMPORTANT!** In the last paragraph I have commited a big factual error.
+A type object is not the same with its meta-object!
+I'll get this corrected ASAP.
+My apologies for the confusion.

 Really, this might be confusing at first.
 Darn it, it is confusing!
 We must start thinking of it in terms that `Int` defines what an integer number is capable of; `Str` defines how strings behave; whereas `ClassHOW` defines how